 Livestock Pastures – pastureland can and does provide many thousands of acres of wildlife habitat.
-Through moderate grazing, wildlife and domestic stock can co-exist with little conflict.
-Many pastures contain virgin prairie, trees, shrubs, or wetlands.
-Provided enough grass is available for the domestic stock to graze, little damage occurs in the bush or trees.
+Many pastures contain native prairie, trees, shrubs, or wetlands.
+Through controlled grazing, wildlife and domestic stock can co-exist.

 Abandoned Farmsteads – most areas of Saskatchewan south of the forest fringe contain abandoned farmsteads.
 Though the buildings may be in various states of disrepair, the trees, shrubs, and grass provide a home to a number of wildlife species.
 Today in areas that are intensively cultivated, these locations may be the only islands of habitat left for our wildlife.
 These abandoned farmsteads must be uninhabited, although they can be used for machinery and grain storage, etc. In some cases no buildings remain on the property, however if the landowner agrees not to burn, clear, or spray the farm site, it qualifies under the “Wildlife Tomorrow” program.
 The gate sign recognizes the landowner and may honor the pioneer family as well.